Vision and Faith:

 The Story of Nassau Bay Baptist Church

 Nassau Bay Baptist Church was founded on faith.
 It all started with a vision.
 In 1962 slightly more than two dozen people had a vision for a Baptist church in the then sparsely populated Clear Lake area.
 Meeting in December in several homes, the vision grew rapidly.
 In fact, at just the second Sunday service, Rev. Al Novak, a retired Navy Chaplain and local pastor, along with his wife Ann, became the first members of the local congregation.
 He fulfilled the dream of Floyd King, the meeting organizer and next to join, who announced "God sent you here."
 Novak soon became the part-time mission pastor.
 The only property the church owned was a pulpit, which was dutifully carried from home to home for each service.
-Charter members June Vernon and Ruby Wright are still active members of NBBC.
+Charter member Ruby Wright is still an active member of NBBC.

 Swiftly the fellowship grew, with attendance in the early years outstripping membership.
 El Lago Baptist Chapel rented meeting rooms in the Nassau Bay Shoppes and Ramada Inn to hold Sunday School and worship, and on February 21, 1965, Nassau Bay Baptist Church was constituted.
 With the help of associational and state conventions, the church purchased the land where the church is now located.
 In September, 1965, the first full-time pastor was called - Dr. W. H. Rittenhouse, better known as “Brother Bill.”